 What is COVID-19?

-COVID-19 is a respiratory disease caused by a novel (new) coronavirus, which is thought to be spread through person-to-person contact.
-The City of Temple Terrace is part of the Hillsborough County Emergency Policy Group, which is monitoring the spread of the virus in our area.
+COVID-19 is a respiratory disease caused by a novel (new) coronavirus, which is spread through person-to-person contact.

 Family Recreation Complex

-The Family Recreation Complex has reopened.
-New, temporary hours are M-F, from 8 am - 7 pm (Pool hours: 9 am - 6 pm) and Saturday from 8am - 4pm (Pool hours: 10am - 3pm).
-Call 813.506.6600 for a schedule of classes and more info or pick up a flier at the Rec Complex.
+The Family Recreation Complex is open.
+Hours are M-F, from 6am - 8pm and Saturday and Sunday from 8am - 4pm.
+Call 813.506.6600 for a schedule of classes and more info or pick up a copy of Playbook at the Rec Complex or view online.
 Due to cautions regarding COVID-19, the public must comply with the following rules while using this City facility:

 - Entry restricted to members only